sujadud/sujadud/README.md

 Welcome to my GitHub profile!
 I am a passionate software developer specializing in **ASP.NET**, **ASP.NET Core**, and **C#**.
 I am trained in Web Application Development using ASP.NET and C# through the prestigious [IsDB-BISEW IT Scholarship Programme](https://isdb-bisew.org/).
 I have learned robust .NET and web application techniques, achieving excellent scores in the scholarship.

-Currently, I am working as a Web Application Developer at [Alpha Net](https://alpha.net.bd), where I excel in building robust, scalable, and secure web applications.
+Currently, I am a Web Application Developer at [Alpha Net](https://alpha.net.bd), where I excel in building robust, scalable, and secure web applications.
 My expertise lies in solving complex problems and ensuring seamless cross-platform compatibility across various operating systems and devices.

 ---